Vrusshabha: Casting

 On casting Mohanlal, Kishore said that the protagonist required the gravitas of an actor of Mohanlal's stature, remarking, "Mohanlal is someone who acts with his eyes".
+He added that Mohanlal could convincingly handle both action sequences and fatherly emotions.
+According to Kishore, Mohanlal's character draws from both King Harishchandra and Lord Rama.
+His character is modelled on Vṛṣabha, a divine warrior figure associated with Lord Shiva.
 In November 2022, it was reported that the makers are in talks with Vijay Deverakonda to portray the son of Mohanlal's character.
 By July 2023, Roshan Meka, Shanaya Kapoor, Ramachandra Raju, and P. Ravi Shankar were reported to be part of the cast.
 Confirming his involvement, Meka, who was cast as the son, described the role as "challenging".
 The film marks the acting debut of Kapoor, daughter of Sanjay Kapoor, who was reportedly pared opposite Meka.
 Ragini Dwivedi was also confirmed in July.
 Zahrah S. Khan was initially cast as a warrior princess after a look test.
+In January 2024, Raghu Hondadakeri's involvement was confirmed.

-In January 2025, Neha Saxena confirmed her role as Yashodha, one of the important characters in the narrative.
+In January 2025, Neha Saxena confirmed her role as Yashodha, one of the important characters.
 She completed four shooting schedules—one in Mysore and three in Mumbai.
 Both Meka and Kapoor were recast following some casting changes over dates availability.
 In February 2025, following the film's completion, it was reported that Meka was replaced by Samarjit Lankesh.
 Reportedly, Lankesh had camped in Mumbai and other locations for four months to complete filming.
 For his role, he underwent training in horse riding, sword fighting, and gymnastics.
-In the same month, it was reported that Nayan Sarika was newly added in the cast in a female lead role, replacing Kapoor.
+In the same month, it was also reported that Kapoor was replaced by Nayan Sarika as the female lead.
 B. V. Bhaskar portrayed a psychiatrist and filmed his portions over six days in Mumbai.
+The film also features Ajay, Vinay Varma, Ali, Kishore, and Ayyappa P. Sharma in significant roles.
+Bollywood actor Jeetendra makes a special appearance in the film.

 Filming

-It was reported that the film would be shot in India and the United Kingdom.
 Principal photography began on 23 July 2023.
-Battles scenes including Mohanlal were shot in a set in Mysore.
+Battles scenes involving Mohanlal were filmed on a set in Mysore.
 The first schedule was completed on 22 August.
-After a break, the second schedule began in Mumbai on 13 October.
-Later, the production was delayed for a period.
-In June 2024, Kishore cited technical reason for the delay and said that around 50 percent of filming has been completed.
+Filming resumed with a second schedule in Mumbai beginning on 13 October.
+Production was subsequently delayed for a period; in June 2024, Kishore attributed the delay to technical reasons and stated that approximately 50 percent of the filming had been completed.

 Mohanlal resumed filming his portions in December 2024.
 The final schedule took place in Mumbai.
 On 3 February 2025, Mohanlal announced the completion of the film's shoot in its entirety.
-The music is done by Sam C. S. and Resul Pookutty did the sound design.
-Peter Hein, Stunt Silva, and Nikhil choreographed the actions.
+Kishor later recalled that pre-production lasted two years, while principal photography was completed over approximately 80 – 85 days.
+Resul Pookutty and Vijay Kumar handled the sound design.
+Peter Hein, Stunt Silva, Ganesh Kumar, and Nikhil choreographed the action sequences.

+Soundtrack

+The film's music was composed by Sam C. S..
+The soundtrack album was distributed by T-Series, released on 14 December 2025 in Malayalam, Telugu, Kannada, and Hindi languages.